zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Supported ID token signing algorithms

-Currently, the Gluu server supports these algorithms to sign an ID
+Currently, the Gluu Server supports these algorithms to sign an ID
 token:

 * HS256: [HMAC][hmac] using [SHA-256][sha2] hash algorithm.